PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes.md

 ### Networking Configuration

-Once you have a Linux-based Kubernetes control-plane node you are ready to choose a networking solution.
+Once you have a Linux-based PlaidCloud control-plane node you are ready to choose a networking solution.
 This guide illustrates using Flannel in VXLAN mode for simplicity.

 #### Configuring Flannel

-1. Prepare Kubernetes control plane for Flannel
+1. Prepare PlaidCloud control plane for Flannel

-    Some minor preparation is recommended on the Kubernetes control plane in our cluster.
+    Some minor preparation is recommended on the PlaidCloud control plane in our cluster.
 It is recommended to enable bridged IPv4 traffic to iptables chains when using Flannel.
 The following command must be run on all Linux nodes:

     ```bash
     sudo sysctl net.bridge.bridge-nf-call-iptables=1